genpat-it/grapetree-gis/README.md

-# COHESIVE - Grapetree with GIS integration
+# Grapetree with GIS integration

+Project based on [GrapeTree](https://github.com/achtman-lab/GrapeTree), a fully interactive, tree visualization program within EnteroBase, which supports facile manipulations of both tree layout and metadata.
+Please see more info [here](https://enterobase.readthedocs.io/en/latest/grapetree/grapetree-about.html).

 ## Instruction to run it locally